Jammu, Kashmir, and Ladakh

 - Amir Khusrau.

-Kashmir's beauty is unparalleled, so is its history.
-Jammu, Kashmir and Ladakh have strange nexus in history, making it triad of Hindu, Muslim, and Buddhist religion and culture.
-Its unique place in India's political history, and the international controversies, makes it the most talked about state in public discourse.
+Kashmir's beauty is unparalleled, and so is its history.
+Jammu, Kashmir, and Ladakh have a unique nexus in history, forming a triad of Hindu, Muslim, and Buddhist religions and cultures.
+Its unique place in India's political history and the international controversies surrounding its position in the Indian Union make it a frequent feature in public discourse.

 Early History